A Dayem Loop Qubit Based on Interfering Superconducting Nanowires: Realistic Nanowire CPR Models

-This expression further emphasizes the importance of the phase shift between nanowires.
-In particular, when $(b-n_v) = 0$, then in the perturbative picture, the quartic contribution vanishes and the relative anharmonicity becomes zero.
-Therefore, a finite phase shift (finite $b$) is always necessary to achieve a nonzero anharmonicity in the fifth-order CPR.
+This example further emphasizes the importance of the phase shift between nanowires.
+In particular, when $b=0$, then in the perturbative picture, the quartic contribution vanishes and the relative anharmonicity becomes zero.
+Therefore, a finite phase shift (finite $b$) is necessary to achieve a nonzero anharmonicity in the fifth-order CPR.

-Let us consider an example $a=1$, $n_v=0$, $\phi_0=10\pi$, $E_c/h \approx 0.3~\mathrm{GHz}$, and $I_0 = 1~\mu\mathrm{A}$.
+Suppose the desired qubit frequency is just a few GHz, as is customary in modern quantum computers.
+This value can also be achieved as the following example shows.
+Consider an example $a=1$, $n_v=0$, $\phi_0=10\pi$, $E_c/h \approx 0.3~\mathrm{GHz}$, and $I_0 = 1~\mu\mathrm{A}$.
 In this case, the quadratic term goes to zero at $b=(\phi_0/\pi)/(5a)^{1/4}=6.68$.
 The qubit excitation energy depends on the magnetic field (see below).
 Such an example is shown in Fig.~\ref{fig:5th_potentials}.
 There, all the presented energies are normalized by $\hbar I_0/(2e)=497~\mathrm{GHz}$, and plotted on the graphs are the potential energy together with the lowest three eigenstates: ground (blue), first excited (red), and second excited (green).
 Solid curves represent the eigenfunctions, while dashed horizontal lines indicate the corresponding eigenenergies.
 The vertical axis shows the normalized energy $2eE/(\hbar I_0)$.

 The qubit excitation energy depends on the magnetic field.
 The case of zero magnetic field ($b = 0$) is shown in Fig.~\ref{fig:5th_potentials}a.
 According to the Appendix~\ref{apdx:zpf}, the frequency of such a qubit is $\omega^2=4K_1K_2$, where $K_1=4E_C/\hbar^2$ and $K_2=\frac{\hbar I_0}{2e}(1/\phi_0 - 5a(\pi b)^4/\phi_0^5)$.
 So $\omega^2=\frac{8E_C I_0}{e\hbar}(1/\phi_0 - 5a(\pi b)^4/\phi_0^5)$.
 Neglecting all terms beyond the cubic term in the CPR, and for $b = 0$, the potential reduces to that of a simple harmonic oscillator, implying vanishing anharmonicity ($\alpha_r = 0$) in this approximation.
 The quantized energy levels are therefore approximately $\hbar\omega(j + 1/2)$ where $j$ is an integer and $\hbar\omega = 4\sqrt{\hbar I_0 E_c / (2e\phi_0)} = 5.776 \times 10^{-24}$J, corresponding to the qubit excitation frequency of 8.7 GHz and zero anharmonicity ($\alpha_r=0$) within this approximation.